Global payments, untangled.

 Client funds are held with regulated third-party financial institutions.

 NUDL does not operate as a deposit-taking bank and does not use client funds for its own operational purposes.
+Funds are held with regulated third-party banking partners in accounts separate from Nudl's own assets.
+Nudl does not invest or lend client funds.
+Funds are not covered by Swiss deposit insurance.

 Can NUDL use client funds?